akrzos/acm-deploy-load/README.md

 ## Patch Scripts

-Located in the [acm directory](acm), and provide memory limits tuning or image patches specific to scale tests for specific versions
+Located in the [patch directory](patch), and provide memory limits tuning or image patches specific to scale tests for specific versions.

 ## Other Scripts